 These benefits are available only to those patients who have a Pocket Depth of 5mm or greater.
-We pay 50 percent of the allowable expense for these services after you pay your Deductible.
+We pay 50 percent of the allowable expense for these services up to your annual plan maximum, after you pay your Deductible.

-- Night-guard (occlusal guard) - Covered once every three years from the date of service. - Repair or reline of night-guard - Covered when done more than six months from the initial date of service. - Complete occlusal equilibration - Covered once for the entire time you are on this plan.
+- Occlusal guard (night guard) - Covered once every three years. - Repair or reline of occlusal guard - Covered when done more than six months from the initial date of service. - > Complete occlusal equilibration (more than eight teeth) - Covered once for the entire time you are on this plan.